Join the Lab

 Dr. Byers-Heinlein is accepting applications for graduate students seeking admission to the program.
 If you are interested, please get in touch well before the Concordia application deadline at firstname.lastname@example.org.

-HONOURS & UNDERGRADUATE PROJECT STUDENTS
+HONOURS & SPECIALIZATION PROJECT STUDENTS

 PAID RESEARCH ASSISTANTS